s-simoncelli/ptv/+PTV/@parSyncVideos/README.md

 - **videoFileExtension** -  Extension of the video files .
 Default: 'MP4'
 - **frameStep** -      Step to use for the video frames.
 The delay will be estimated every 'frameStep' frames.
 Default: 100
 - **audioWindowSize** -      Length of the window (as number of audio samples) to use when performing the auto-correlation of the two audio signals.
 This must include the time instant of the delay.
 If one camera was started after 1 min from the other one, set this larger than 48000\*60.
 Default: 48000\*60
 - **workers** -  Number of parallel workers to use.
-This depends on the available cores on your CPU.
+This depends on the available cores/memory on your system.
 Default: 2

 `obj = PTV.parSyncVideos(...)` returns a *parSyncVideos* object containing the output of the lag estimation.